bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-06-03-goalkeepers-fear-of-the-penalty.md

 _What’s the exact sequence of films?_

-After _Shoot Again_ was _Silver City_, then _Alabama_, in 35mm and already nearly narrative, and then a 16mm black-and-white feature called _Summer in the City_ (after the song by John Sebastian) although the film was shot in winter.
-_The Goalkeeper_ was the first non-‘underground’ film; there was a script for the first time, and so on.
+After _Shoot Again_ was _Silver City_, then _Alabama_, in 35mm and already nearly narrative, and then a 16mm black-and-white feature called _Summer in the City_ (after the song by John Sebastian) although the film was shot in winter.  _The Goalkeeper_ was the first non-‘underground’ film; there was a script for the first time, and so on.

-The Goalkeeper _is still like your early films in some ways, but it’s also faithful to [Peter] Handke’s novel.
+_The Goalkeeper is still like your early films in some ways, but it’s also faithful to [Peter] Handke’s novel.
 Is there a connection?_

 It may be that the novel has something in common with my other films.
 I know Peter Handke very well.
 I was visiting him when he started to write the book, and he said that it was mostly a joke, but that I could use it as the basis for a script if I wanted.
 A year later we really did it, and it wasn’t a joke any more.
-The film’s narrative style, the way one take follows another, is a lot like
+The film’s narrative style, the way one take follows another, is a lot like  the book.
-the book.

 _Music seems unusually important in all your films._

 Yes, very much.
 It was even the other way round at the start; for the first two films, I had the music first and then added the film.
 In 1968 I helped a friend make a film in England called _Ten Years After_ with the group of that name.
 It’s a 30-minute take of them playing.

-_In_ Goalkeeper_, the jukebox songs seem to be things that Bloch remembers._
+_In Goalkeeper, the jukebox songs seem to be things that Bloch remembers._

 Yes, it’s a trip into the early Sixties in that sense.
 Mind you, this part of Austria does look like that, the furniture and everything.
 They do have those big jukeboxes of the period.
-It was shot in the village where Handke wrote
+It was shot in the village where Handke wrote  the novel.
-the novel.

 _The songs are a kind of commentary…_